-In 2021 - 22 we:
+In 2022-23 we:

-- Provided stimulating day activities and excellent care for 23 (increased from 12 people in 2020-21) with profound disabilities in our FX project. - Provided creative learning opportunities and activities for 81 people (increased from 57 people in 2020-21) with more moderate learning disabilities in our VIP project. - In our Supported Living service we have supported 35 people in their own homes including 23 people across eight supported living houses. - We saw the transfer of the REACT project to an alternative provider after an unsuccessful tender process.
-Our involvement with React continues through their external verification of the quality of our day services. - Leased our fully accessible caravan in Cumbria to provide holidays and respite for people with disabilities and their families for a limited period due to the COVID 19 restrictions.
+- Provided stimulating day activities and excellent care for 27 people with profound disabilities in our FX project. - Provided creative learning opportunities and activities for 93 people with more moderate learning disabilities in our VIP project. - In our Supported Living service we have supported 31 people in their own homes including 23 people across eight supported living houses. - Leased our fully accessible caravan in Cumbria to provide holidays and respite for people with disabilities and their families.

-In 2022- 23 we will continue the growth in the delivery of our day projects to attract more people with both moderate and complex needs; and increase the number of people within our Supported Living services.
+In 2023- 24 we will continue the growth in the delivery of our day projects to attract more people with both moderate and complex needs; and increase the number of people within our Supported Living services.
 Our ambition is to:

-- Develop and extend our day project facilities. - Meet the needs of more people referred via Transforming Care through our Supported Living service. - Ensure the voices of people with learning disabilities continue to inform the development of our services and practice both internally and externally. - Promote our fully accessible holiday caravan.
+- Develop and extend our day project facilities. - Identify new premises for our FX service. - Meet the needs of more people referred via Transforming Care through our Supported Living service. - Ensure the voices of people with learning disabilities continue to inform the development of our services and practice both internally and externally.